manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-administer-users-security/manage-db-roles/manage-db-roles.md

     Oracle Enterprise Manager redirects to the Database Login page.

-1. Select the *Named* Credential option, if not already selected, and click **Login** to connect to the Oracle Database.
+1. Select the *Named* Credential option, if not already selected, and click **Login** to connect to the database.
 The values may differ depending on the system you are using.

     ![Database login](./images/pdb-roles-04-pdb-login.png " ")